freenas/freenas-docs/userguide/account.rst

 .. index:: Delete Group, Remove Group

 The :guilabel:`Delete Group` button deletes a group.
-The pop-up message asks if you also want to delete all members of that group.
+The pop-up message asks whether all members of that group should also be deleted.
 Note that the built-in groups do not provide a :guilabel:`Delete Group` button.